lsst/rtn-073/index.rst

 Handling of the Satellite Catalog
 =================================

-The catalog, as per DOE Order 471.7  will be restricted to authorized individuals, identified in an approved access list and allowed access to the catalog via permissions set on a directory in the embargo rack filesystem.
+The catalog and the credentials to retrieve new versions of it, as per DOE Order 471.7, will be restricted to authorized individuals, identified in an approved access list.
-The catalogs may not leave that directory, except for transient copies needed by prompt/alert processing.
+The catalog will reside in the memory of the Satellite Catalog Service and will not be persisted to non-volatile storage.
+The access credentials will be encrypted at rest at all times.
-No derivative catalogs may be stored.
+No derivative catalogs will be stored.